XamarinUniversity/build2018-labs/lab1/README.md

 ## Code the Entry class

-Here we will implement the **Entry** data-model class which will hold the data for each Minutes entry we put into the app.
+Next we will implement the **Entry** data-model class which will hold the data for each Minutes entry we put into the app.

 ### Create the C# class